yujia21/INF472WFinalProject/README.md

 # modalweb
 To do :

+Allow users to edit profile information (add photos? add social media accounts?)

+Chatroom : Start a conversation leads to chatroom page with one specific person.
+Messages lists all your messages, on clicking leads to specific people.

+Allow debuttants to be able to speak with higher level people?
+Or only with those of their level?

+Rating system - only can rate those with whom you've spoken to.

+Securize profile viewing of others

+Javascript slider for rating - to use or not?

+Show map of places in the world you can go to with the languages you speak? (animated)

 Javascript for translations of different languages?

-Allow users to edit profile information (add photos? add social media accounts?)

-Chatroom

-Rating system

-Javascript slider for rating

-Show map of places in the world you can go to with the languages you speak (animated)

 Commencez par créer une nouvelle table pour stocker les messages.
 N'oubliez pas les informations suivantes : expéditeur, destinataire et date.